FlowFuse/website/src/blog/2024/08/using-coap-with-node-red.md

 4. Select the GET method.
 5. Enter the URL endpoint for the CoAP server, which specifies the path where the CoAP server will listen for incoming requests.
 6. Click "Done" to save the configuration.
-7. Drag the `change` node onto the canvas and set `msg.payload` to `flow.temp` (assuming you're storing the temperature value in this context variable).
+7. Drag the `change` node onto the canvas and set `msg.payload` to `flow.temp` (for the example purpose storing the temperature value in this context variable).
-8. Drag the `coap-response` node onto the canvas and set the status to 200 and content format to application/json.
+8. Drag the `coap-response` node onto the canvas and set the status to 200 and correct content format according your data.
 9. Connect the `coap-in` node's output to the input of the `change` node and the output of the `change` node to the input of the `coap-response` node.

-Our CoAP server is now set up on a low-overhead device that performs specific tasks and is capable of handling requests.
-This setup allows the server to communicate and share data with other devices efficiently, making it ideal for scenarios where power efficiency and minimal resource usage are crucial.

 ### Requesting Data from the Server